LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 If this surprises you, watch my [DotJS 2024 talk titled "API Design is UI Design"](https://www.youtube.com/watch?v=g92XUzc1OHY).
 It’s only 20 minutes, but covers a lot of ground, including some of the ideas in this post.

-This is also why I try to include both code and GUI examples in my product/usability posts — to drive exactly this point home.
+This is also why I try to include both code and GUI examples in these posts — to drive exactly this point home.
-If you only work on GUIs and the code examples don't make sense to you, you can skip them and the post still makes sense.
+If you only work on visual interfaces and the API examples don't make sense to you, you can skip them and the post should still make sense.

 </aside>